Montréal, Québec, Canada

-To facilitate occupancy of the new building, HCR developed and then implemented a 3-phase move plan and schedule that was designed to allow the prompt occupancy of the building, balancing the need for a speedy transfer with the requirement for a safe and controlled ramp-up of operations in the new facility.
+To facilitate occupancy of the new building, HCR developed and then implemented a 3-phase move plan and schedule that was designed to allow for the prompt occupancy of the building, balancing the need for a speedy transfer with the requirement for a safe and controlled ramp-up of operations in the new facility.
 The relocation took into account the many unique requirements of each of the three relocating hospitals and followed routes and schedules established in consultation with the City of Montreal and local police.

 Phase 1A of the move began with the relocation of the former St-Luc Hospital.
 Located immediately adjacent to the new CHUM, an interior corridor between the two hospitals built specifically to accommodate the move allowed this move to be completed without the need for ambulances.
 A total of 113 patients were safely relocated, including babies and ICU patients.
 Immediately following the move, demolition of the old hospital began as the first step in preparing the site for construction of the last phase of the new facility.

-Phase two saw the relocation of North America’s oldest hospital, the former Hôtel Dieu Hospital, and the transfer of 51 patients via ambulance and wheelchair vehicles.
+Phase 1B saw the relocation of North America’s oldest hospital, the former Hôtel Dieu Hospital, and the transfer of 51 patients via ambulance and wheelchair vehicles.

 Concurrent with all move phases, HCR relocated numerous clinics and offices into multiple separate buildings in the vicinity of the new CHUM pending construction of the final phase of the facility, adding to the logistical challenge.

-The third and final move phase relocated a total of 108 patients on patient move day from the former Notre-Dame Hospital via ambulance and wheelchair vehicles.
-The patient move involved coordinated efforts by over 300 CHUM employees, physicians and volunteers and marked the successful completion of this massive relocation
+Phase 1C saw the relocation of a total of 108 patients on patient move day from the former Notre-Dame Hospital via ambulance and wheelchair vehicles.
+The patient move involved coordinated efforts by over 300 CHUM employees, physicians and volunteers and marked the successful completion of this massive relocation.